Woodland Improvement Grant – Restructuring Regeneration

 You cannot make a claim for an area that exceeds that agreed in your contract.
 You must claim for the areas as detailed in your schedule of works.

-We may inspect the areas as approved within your contract and associated felling licence or Forest Plan, to ensure that you have delivered the agreed design and restructured species composition.
+We may inspect the areas as approved within your contract and associated Felling Permission or Forest Plan, to ensure that you have delivered the agreed design and restructured species composition.

 Amendments and variations

-We understand that from time to time approved plans or licences may require amendments due to unforeseen circumstances such as windblow.
-It is therefore essential that prior to carrying out any works you ensure that the plan or licence associated with your application is still valid and reflects what has been approved in your contract.
+We understand that from time to time approved plans or Felling Permissions may require amendments due to unforeseen circumstances.
+It is therefore essential that prior to carrying out any works you ensure that the plan or Felling Permission associated with your application is still valid and reflects what has been approved in your contract.

-If there have been any amendments to a plan or licence, which may have an impact on your approved Woodland Improvement Grant – Restructuring Regeneration contract, then you must liaise with your local office to agree any variations that may be necessary before you carry out any works.
+If there have been any amendments to a plan or Felling Permission, which may have an impact on your approved Woodland Improvement Grant – Restructuring Regeneration contract, then you must liaise with your local office to agree any variations that may be necessary before you carry out any works.

 |Grant support||Clarifications and simplification of the guidance|